aguscasaletti/mapper/README.md

 As you can see, code that uses reflection can be roughly 8-15 times slower, but don't take this as a definitive statement.
 You can always try it out for yourself and measure how big the impact is in your codebase.

-Depending on your requirements and how big the objects you're mapping are, the overall performance hit may or may not justify the productivity gains of using this library.
+Depending on your requirements and how big the objects you're mapping are, the overall performance hit may or may not outweight the productivity gains of using this library.

 ### Compile time errors

 One of Go's most appealing properties to me is its static-typing.
 When you're writing your own transformation functions, you get compile-time errors when doing something wrong.
-However, note that having compile-time errors will not protect you for any kind of issues: e.g: if you make a mistake like forgetting to set one field to the target struct.
+However, *note that having compile-time errors will not protect you from any type of issues: e.g: if you make a mistake by forgetting to set one field to the target struct*.

 When you're using this library, you're letting type-conversion be a run-time operation, and as such, you should now be prepared to handle errors at run-time.
 You can do this just like you handle any other error in the Go language: